-Senior Principal Technical Advisor and Practice Lead for Women’s, Children’s, and Adolescents’ Health
+Senior Principal Technical Advisor and Cluster Lead for Women’s, Children’s, and Adolescents’ Health

 Dr. Tamar Chitashvili is an obstetrician and gynecologist and public health professional with over 20 years experiences in developing, implementing, and monitoring policies and programs targeting access to and improved outcomes of quality maternal, newborn, and child health (MNCH), reproductive health (RH), family planning (FP) and non-communicable diseases (NCD) services in over 35 lower- and middle-income countries.
 Prior to joining MSH, Dr. Chitashvili was technical director of maternal and newborn health at Corus International, where she led the company’s maternal and newborn health and quality of care portfolio, including the global MOMENTUM Integrated Health Resilience (MIHR) project, focused on fragile settings.